hhkayoum/Eco-Crop/README.md

 ### 5. User Access Control:

 - Manages access to features, ensuring only authenticated users can interact with the platform's functionalities.

+## Technologies Used

+- **React:** A JavaScript library for building user interfaces.
+- **MongoDB:** A NoSQL database for storing and retrieving data.
+- **Express:** A minimal and flexible Node.js web application framework.
+- **Tailwind CSS:** A utility-first CSS framework for efficient styling.
+- **Firebase:** Utilized for additional features like authentication and real-time database.
+- **React Libraries:** Various React libraries were employed to enhance functionality and improve the user experience.
+(Feel free to list specific libraries you've used)